PingOne Authorize attributes provide contextual information that informs fine-grained dynamic authorization decisions.

 Group attributes under parent attributes organized hierarchically in a tree structure.
 A simple and consistent structure can help your organization understand, update, and debug the Trust Framework.

-In addition to the built-in Connectors and PingOne parent attributes, create parents for attributes used in policies, attributes that retrieve information from requests and services, attributes used in statements, and attributes that provide user details.
+In addition to the built-in Connectors and PingOne parent attributes, you might want to create parents for attributes used in policies, attributes that retrieve information from requests and services, attributes used in statements, and attributes that provide user details.
 You can also group attributes based on the decision flows they're used in, the actions they facilitate, and the teams that are responsible for them.

-Each environment can have up to 2000 entities.
-This limit includes attributes and other entities in the Trust Framework.
+You can define up to 4000 objects in each environment.
+This limit includes attributes and other elements in the Trust Framework.
+System-owned objects do not contribute to this limit.

 Resolvers define source values for attributes.
 PingOne Authorize comes with built-in attributes that resolve PingOne identity and service information.
 Generated attributes resolve against other attributes to automatically extract properties from parent attributes.